Vicodin Overdose Signs: What You Need to Know

 Hydrocodone binds to the brain’s opioid receptors, triggering a feel-good, euphoric response.
 A person taking Vicodin off-label may seek to prolong this feeling by combining Vicodin with alcohol.

 Often, people use Vicodin to get high, escape the stresses of everyday life, or suppress a traumatic event.
-Unfortunately, this person is usually unaware of the dangers recreational Vicodin use can bring.
+This person is usually unaware of the dangers recreational Vicodin use can bring.

 According to the U.S. Drug Enforcement Administration, Vicodin is the second most encountered opioid in crime evidence submitted to forensic labs.